Damana people: Population

 Their settlements are composed of dispersed rectangular single-family houses located in the foothills and valleys of the Sierra mountains.
 These villages are ceremonial and ritual centers, with their meetings being held in homes, where stories and advice of the mamos are heard.

-The 2018 Colombian National Census put the Wiwa population at 18,202 people, making them the 6th least populated Indigenous group surveyed.
+The 2018 Colombian National Census put the Damana population at 18,202 people, making them the 6th least populated Indigenous group surveyed.

-According to the Ministry of Culture of Colombia, in 2010 the Wiwa people had "a population of 13,627 persons - 6,872 being men and 6,755 being women -.
+According to the Ministry of Culture of Colombia, in 2010 the Damana had "a population of 13,627 persons - 6,872 being men and 6,755 being women -.
 Of these, 12,803 resided in rural areas and 824 in urban areas.
 The bulk of the population is composed of children, youth, and young adults (79% under the age of 30), while adults older than 60 are a small number of people(2%)."

 They have formed the Wiwa Yugumaiun Bunkuanarrua Tayrona Organization (OWYBT) at the Cesar Department level to be represented in the rest of society.
 In La Guajira, they are represented by the Wiwa Golkushe Tayrona Organization (OWGT).
 They also meet with authorities of three other groups of the Sierra: Kogui, Arhuaco, and Kankuamo to coordinate the defense of their territory within the línea negra, which demarcates the Sierra and the four groups in charge of taking care of it.